mgarcia01752/BareMetalRouterOS/README.md

 ## License

-The Bare Metal Router project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The Bare Metal Router OS project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](https://github.com/yocto/bare-metal-router/blob/main/LICENSE) file for more details.